junxit/us-congress-bills-112/metadata.md

 - 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 134.
 - 2011-10-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6691-6692; text as passed Senate: CR S6691-6692)
 - 2011-10-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6691-6692; text as passed Senate: CR S6691-6692)
+- 2011-10-19 — Message on Senate action sent to the House.
+- 2011-10-21 — Received in the House.
+- 2011-10-21 — Referred to the House Committee on Energy and Commerce.
+- 2011-10-21 — Referred to the Subcommittee on Energy and Power.